• Pinterest

 Before We Grab Our Trowels

-No matter how you arrived here today, whether you are joining me from Melba’s blog, you are one of my regular readers or perhaps you found me on Google or via Hometalk, I am so glad you are here!
+No matter how you arrived here today, you are one of my regular readers or perhaps you found me on Google or via Hometalk, I am so glad you are here!
 My name is Kimberly and I have a passion for flowers (a former florist) and flour (a former pizzeria owner) and many things in between!
 Especially rusty and chippy gardening tools!

 Sharing things I have learned or experienced over the years is one of my passions.
 I often use the word “thyme” in place of “time”.
 Whether I am decorating my home or my garden, I call my unique style “Kim Style!”
 I hope you enjoy your thyme here today and learn at least one thing during your visit!